aishan-shrestha/elementor-custom-widget/readme.txt

 == Description ==
 	- This plugin can be used as a boilerplate for creation of custom widget element in elementor.
-	- You will find 'Popular Posts' widget if you search on the elementor Elements
+	- After installation, you will find 'Popular Posts' widget if you search on the elementor Elements
-	- Just named 'Popular Posts' you can update the code on widget-popular-post.php as your requirements
+	- Just have named 'Popular Posts'; you can update the code on widget-popular-post.php as your requirements
 	- You can create other modules like: /modules/<folder-name>/widgets/widget-<folder-name>.php And after that you need to add array value of that folder name.
 		For example: